agrofood & plastprintpack Kenya

 Annual business platform for Kenyan and Swahili speaking

 Based on their vast experience in organizing professional trade shows in North and sub-Saharan Africa, the German trade show specialists fairtrade now launches agrofood & plastprintpack Kenya.
-Kenya’s Premier International Trade Show on Agriculture, Food & Beverage Processing, Ingredients, Plastics, Printing and Packaging is scheduled for 24 to 26 November 2020 at the brand-new Sarit Expo Centre in Nairobi, Kenya.
+Kenya’s Premier International Trade Show on Agriculture, Food & Beverage Processing, Ingredients, Plastics, Printing and Packaging is to take place at the brand-new Sarit Expo Centre in Nairobi, Kenya.